diegoavc12/chalebache-client/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-Web App dedicated to show Location of possible potholes detected through a Mobile App, the app fetchs the data from JSON API and maps it through the use of Google Maps API.
+Web App dedicated to show location of possible potholes detected through a Mobile App, the app fetchs the data from JSON API and maps it through the use of Google Maps API.

 <p align="right">(<a href="#top">back to top</a>)</p>